Skip to main content

 In this guide(4 sections)

 An Indian-origin city councillor in Brampton, also a senior gurdwara committee member at the Sikh Heritage Centre on Heart Lake Road, was preparing in February 2026 for a documentary investigation into the Indian residency status of his late mother.
 The mother had migrated from Ludhiana to Brampton in 1983 on a family-sponsorship visa, taken Canadian citizenship in 1990, never relinquished her Indian one until 2003 when she did so to convert to an OCI card.
 The OCI card had lapsed at her passing in 2024.
 The Canadian probate court required documented proof of the timeline.
 The work needed apostille on her Ludhiana-issued Indian passport extract from the Punjab Police records, her original Indian Naturalisation Renunciation Certificate from the Indian High Commission Ottawa file, and her Indian birth certificate from Ludhiana Municipal Corporation (1947 record, hand-written in the original Punjabi register and later typed).
-Canada became a Hague apostille destination for Indian documents on 11 January 2024, which meant the documents moved through MEA Patiala House and tracked back to the Brampton probate file without needing the older Indian High Commission Ottawa attestation step.
+Canada became a Hague apostille destination for Indian documents on 11 January 2024, which meant the documents moved through the authorised MEA service-provider route and tracked back to the Brampton probate file without needing the older Indian High Commission Ottawa attestation step.

 That kind of long-arc documentation request is common across the Indo-Canadian civic and political leader layer.
 Members of Parliament of Indian origin sit in the federal House of Commons.
 Provincial MPPs and MLAs hold office in Ontario, British Columbia, Alberta, Manitoba and elsewhere.
 City councillors run Brampton, Surrey, Mississauga, Toronto, Calgary, Edmonton, Ottawa and Vancouver wards.
 School trustees and senior government officials hold positions at every level of Canadian politics.
 Alongside the elected layer is a deep community leadership: gurdwara presidents, temple committees, cultural society chairs, business association heads, and the leaders of Indian charitable foundations operating on both sides of the border.
 This page is for any of those leaders with a specific documentation in India need today.